Esri/resource-proxy/PHP/README.md

 ### PHP version check has failed

-This is because the minimum proxy requirements are set to PHP version 5.4.2.
-If this fails, the recommendation is to install the most recent stable PHP release.
+The minimum proxy requirement is PHP 5.4.2.
+We recommend you install the most recent stable PHP release.
-A version of PHP greater than 5.4.2 should be used.

 ### My directory is not writable